dritsema/mamp/README.md

 ### A word on sudo

 Best practice is to prefix any administrative commands with *sudo*.
 In rare cases where you need to run a bunch of these in succession, you can actually switch to root.
 Just keep in mind that bad things can happen if you're not extra careful.
-At the end, be sure to *exit*!
+At the end, be sure to *exit!*

 ```
 sudo su -